Your cookie preferences

 Additionally, some can use your phone to track your movements and turn heating on and off automatically if it detects you're in or out.

 Smart thermostats don't directly save you money in the way switching energy supplier can.
-However, they provide the ability to heat your home more efficiently which should save you in the long run.
+However, they provide the ability to heat your home more efficiently which should save you money in the long run.
 You will also receive reports about your usage, which can help you better understand your heating usage, and adjust your behaviour and preferences accordingly to save money.

-For more ways to cut your energy usage around the home, check out our energy-saving guides.
+If you're looking for ways to cut your energy usage around the home, check out our energy-saving guides.

 There are various smart thermostats available from different manufacturers.
 We take a look at some of them below: